rschmehl/vplot3d/README.md

 1. Locally clone the repository or download it as zip-file and unpack it.
 2. Go to the root-folder (where the file `pyproject.toml` resides.)
-3. Create a virtual environment (in this case `.venv`):
+3. Create a virtual environment:
    ```bash
    python -m venv .venv
    ```
+   This will install the virtual environment in the (hidden) folder `.venv` in the project's root directory.
-4. Activate the virtual environment: on Linux
+4. Activate the virtual environment.
+On Linux (terminal command line):
    ```bash
    source .venv/bin/activate
    ```